 - Ethernet cable or USB wlan dongle that is supported by Raspberry Pi (google can help with this)

 - DHT22 sensor/s and 4.7 kOhm resistors.
-Instructable supports 2 sensors, but can be done with 1. https://www.adafruit.com/products/385
+Instructable supports 1-n sensors. https://www.adafruit.com/products/385

 - Cables and breakout for connection https://www.adafruit.com/products/914